 - Crop Insurance Advisory

-The British Columbia Grapegrowers’ Association is a non-profit organization that represents all commercial grape producers in British Columbia on agricultural issues and concerns.
-We work with other industry organizations, with provincial and federal agricultural organizations and all levels of government to represent, promote and advance the interests of all grape growers in British Columbia.
+The British Columbia Grapegrowers’ Association is a non-profit organization that represents all commercial wine grape producers in British Columbia on agricultural issues and concerns.
+We work with other industry organizations, with provincial and federal agricultural organizations and all levels of government to represent, promote and advance the interests of all wine grape growers in British Columbia.

 Membership with the British Columbia Grape Growers’ Association is entirely voluntary and funding for the Association is from the annual membership fees, currently set at $150 per year for full membership and associate membership.
 A person who is a grapegrower is entitled to be a Full Member.
 A grapegrower is defined in our bylaws as someone who grows grapes on a commercial basis either for that party’s own use in processing of wine or for sale to third parties.
 Any person who is not a grapegrower, but who has a vested interest in the BC grape and wine industry may apply to become an Associate Member.